vapstack/rbi/README.md

 * number of records,
 * cardinality and distribution of indexed values.

-Memory usage can also grow in these cases:
-- High write rate combined with large updates
-- Long-lived readers that keep old snapshots pinned (delays snapshot cleanup)

-Careful index configuration is recommended for large datasets.
+Careful index configuration is recommended for very large datasets.

 ## Multiple instances